Trooper Douglas M. 'Doug' Bailey

 Feb.
 15th, took shower back at the beachhead.
 I think it’s safer up on the front.

 Feb.
-16th, Germans over in force last night, raided harbour, and our positions.
+16th, Germans over in force last night, raided harbor, and our positions.
 Dropped flares, bombs all around us.
 Big attack going on, fired a lot this morning, Two ME 109’s tried to shoot down our Cub Observation plane.
 Missed him.
 Germans shelling road close by.

 Feb.
 17th.
 German planes tried to get Cub again, it flew around the Church and big trees and got away.
 Saw our B-25’s bomb German positions.
-Germans over bombing harbour again.
+Germans over bombing harbor again.
 Germans expected to attack again, we are ready for them.

 Feb.
 18th, saw three B-24’s go down in flames over German territory.
 About 300 B-24’s in raid, saw two make force landing on our side of the lines.
 One plane was disabled, crew jumped, empty plane flew over head and over German lines. in a big circle, German AA missed it.
 Plane flew back over our lines and crashed near Nettuno.